Bathe in the meditative light of world-celebrated artists in this breathtaking, Sir Norman Foster-designed gallery.

 It may not be immediately apparent what the art here is all about: it’s deep, it’s philosophical, and it's rooted in art history.
 All that can take a little time to sink in.

-Whether drawn, molded, poured, performed, or filmed, the art spills from artists who pay attention—those who view art-making as a kind of holy meditation, a way to tune in to the fragile, ephemeral magic of being alive.
+Whether drawn, molded, poured, performed, or filmed, the art spills from artists who view art-making as a kind of holy meditation, a way to tune in to the fragile, ephemeral magic of paying attention to being alive.

-Founded by Konrad Fischer, Gian Enzo Sperone, and Angela Westwater in 1975, the gallery grew a reputation for showing the best of the best Italian and American avant-garde artists.
-The gallery started life in Soho during its heyday, then moved to Chelsea.
-Nowadays, it’s on the Bowery in a tall sliver of a building designed by star architect Sir Norman Foster, which they opened in 2011 down the street from the New Museum.
+Founded in 1975 by Konrad Fischer, Gian Enzo Sperone, and Angela Westwater, the gallery built its reputation by showcasing the best of the Italian and American avant-garde.
+After early years in Soho and Chelsea, it moved to the Bowery in 2011, into a slender, light-filled building designed by Sir Norman Foster that is just a block away from the New Museum.

 Want to know where art is headed next?
 Here are the ones to watch.